-Ryan Patmore is an associate at McKay Criminal Defence.
+Ryan Patmore is an associate practicing in independent association at McKay Criminal Defence LLP.
 He is a born and raised Calgarian, and spent several years working in the oil industry before obtaining his Bachelor of Arts Degree from the University of Calgary.
 He then attended Law School at the University of Manitoba, where he excelled at criminal law and procedure, and received honourary recognition for his advocacy skills and exceptional performance in his upper-year moot court competitions.

 Mr. Patmore’s career in criminal defence work began as a law student, where he volunteered extensively with Legal Aid Manitoba, and was selected to work full-time as a supervising student lawyer.
 Through his employ with Legal Aid, he provided access to justice to many low-income individuals charged with offences under the Criminal Code of Canada, the Controlled Drugs and Substances Act, and other Provincial statutes.
 He took conduct of hundreds of criminal and quasi-criminal cases, and successfully defended his clients in Courts and tribunals throughout southern and central Manitoba.
 In that capacity, he mentored and supervised other law students, and became adept early on at identifying weaknesses in the Crown’s cases, and exposing violations of his clients’ rights under the Canadian Charter of Rights and Freedoms.